Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 12/7
+1. Man, I've been working hard with helping the students on their javascript projects.
+I'm learning about D3, more about asynchronicity in Javascript, and some really hard bugs, that I couldn't solve.

 ## 12/6

 1. Grading full stack projects.